≡ Menu

 This dog is in a class of its own, but owners who might otherwise opt for a German Shepherd could find a friend in a Thai Ridgeback.

 In general, this dog is very healthy and sturdy.
-However, it’s important to note that Thailand is very hot and as a result, this dog is used to hot & humid climates.
-That’s not to say he won’t be able to handle a cold winter, but it’s definitely not going to be his ideal.
+However, it’s important to note that Thailand is very hot, so this dog is used to hot & humid climates.
+That’s not to say he won’t be able to handle a cold winter, but it’s not going to be his ideal.
 Florida is a great place to keep this puppy healthy!

 Dermoid Sinus…

-Is rare but still possible.
-This is something you may have heard associated with other ridgebacks, in particular the Rhodesian Ridgeback.
+It is rare but still possible.
+You may have heard this associated with other ridgebacks, particularly the Rhodesian Ridgeback.
 And it can happen for the Thai Ridgeback as well.
 This is a neural tube defect.
-If the problem is bad, you might have to opt for surgical treatment.
+If the problem is terrible, you might have to opt for surgical treatment.

-Dermoid sinus is a genetic defect that can be avoided by breeders.
-If the defect is detected, the dog should not be bred any more, thus eliminating it from further puppy generations.
-You can ask your breeder for information and family history beforehand to prevent this.
+Dermoid sinus is a genetic defect that breeders can avoid.
+If the fault is detected, the dog should not be bred anymore, thus eliminating it from further puppy generations.
+You can ask your breeder for information and family history beforehand to help prevent this.
 A kennel club can recommend the right breeder.

 And while…